fenu28/Encryption-of-JPEG-DNA-using-PHE/README.md

 paillier
 ========

-An implementation of Paillier cryptography in Python
+An implementation of encrypting DNA payloads of encoded JPEG images using partial homomorphic encryption in Python